bloominstituteoftechnology/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. allows you to easily get match data from a route
-2. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before? when you have a form, you shouldn't put a username as an email or leave the form empty. validation makes sure that the user can only submit if the form has valid inputs in it
-3. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing. a way of automatically testing some actions that a user might perform and verifying that they work

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.